Malice at the Palace: Public reaction

 Several NBA players and coaches said the brawl was the worst fight they had ever seen.
 Hockey player Chris Chelios, who attended the game with Kid Rock, described the fight as unbelievable.
 Pacers fans began to refer to their team as "The Thugs".
-Pistons CEO Tom Wilson later stated that Artest's action took away physical barriers, such as tables and benches, that normally separate fans and players, and Indianapolis Star reporter Mark Montieth made the statement: "In a way, [Artest] provoked [the forthcoming assault] passively by lying down", even though Artest lying down was something he had done frequently to calm down.
+Pistons CEO Tom Wilson later stated that Artest's action took away physical barriers, such as tables and benches, that normally separate fans and players, and Indianapolis Star reporter Mark Montieth stated: "In a way, [Artest] provoked [the forthcoming assault] passively by lying down", even though Artest lying down was something he had done frequently to calm down.

 In the post-game commentary on ESPN's NBA Shootaround, ESPN studio analysts blamed the Pistons' fans and not the players.
 John Saunders referred to the fans as "a bunch of punks", and Tim Legler said that "the fans crossed the line".
 Stephen A. Smith stated that, "They should be ashamed of themselves and some of them [the fans] should be arrested as far as I'm concerned."
 Their commentary prompted ESPN vice president Mark Shapiro to place calls to host Saunders, as well as analysts Legler, Smith, and Greg Anthony, as Shapiro felt their commentary was biased.
 The following Tuesday, Shapiro stated, "I wish the studio hadn't laid the blame solely on the backs of the fans Friday night."

 A significant portion of media criticism was directed at the Pistons fans.
 46% of the voters in the SportsNation poll believed that the fans were to blame for the incident.
 Other commentators said that Artest and the other players involved were to blame.